Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Stability analysis

 \section{Stability analysis}

 In this section we provide a rigorous stability analysis of the RBGS algorithm.
-In particular, we show that the RBGS algorithm has similar a priori as well as a posteriori stability guarantees as its single-vector counterpart (see \cite[Section 3]{balabanov2021randomizedGS}).
+In particular, we show that the RBGS algorithm has similar a priori as well as a posteriori stability guarantees as its single-vector counterpart (see \parencite[Section 3]{balabanov2021randomizedGS}).